TSL-UOB/CAV-Database/guide/guide_docs/maps.md

 # Generating Map Data

-Here we will add some map data from OSM (Open Street Maps) following the layout in the database structure.
+Here we will add some map data from OSM (Open Street Maps) following the layout in the database structure for CAV assertion testing.
 The OSM data is stored in a table called map_config.

 ![](../pics/map_env.png)